aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/datalabels/disable-text-wrapping-for-data-labels-of-the-chart/_index.md

 The below code sample shows how to disable text wrapping for the data labels of the chart.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-DisableTextWrappingForDataLabelsOfTheChart.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-DisableTextWrappingForDataLabelsOfTheChart.go" >}}